carrotdata/carrot-cache/README.md

 ## Features

-- Multiple modes of operations: Only RAM, Only SSD, Hybrid mode (RAM -> SSD) are supported.
+- Supports multiple modes of operations: Only RAM, Only SSD, Hybrid mode (RAM -> SSD).
 - Highly configurable (customizable):  Cache Admission policy (important for SSD), eviction policy  and throughput controller are three major policies which can be replaced by users.
 Other customizable components : memory index formats, internal GC recycling selector, data writers/data readers.
 - ML (Machine Learning) ready.
 Custom cache admission and eviction policies can utilize sophisticated ML models, trained to a customer specific workloads.
 - **CacheGuard (tm)** protected.
 It is the combination of a Cache Admission Policy and scan resistant cache eviction algorithm - significantly reduces SSD wearing and increases its longevity.